PragTob/s9-e2/README.md

 - View the graph and inspect every node
 - Rumors get seeded in the beginning, they spread randomly throughout the game and new rumors even appear
 - You can search for new rumors at specific nodes.
+- Real research on a rumor

 ## What needs to be done

-- Real research on a rumor
 - Create content disproving a rumor
-- formulated winning/losing conditions
+- clear winning/losing conditions

 ## What got cut so far/until now?